oscarfonts/sensor-widgets/doc/en/widgets.rst

 * "refresh_interval" (in seconds): is the time between updates.
 As the windrose displays statistcs over a large dataset whose retrieval is expensive, it is recommended that the refresh interval is set to a high value (several minutes).
 * "title" the widget's title.

+Parámetros opcionales:

+* "colors": Array of colors in `#rrggbb` format, which will be applied to the chart lines for each of the properties.
+* "callback": Function to be called after widget instantiation.
+It will get the internal Flot chart instance as parameter.

 Optional inputs:

 * "subtitle".